Phahrolrazi Mohd Zawawi: State Chairman of the National Trust Party of Kedah (2019–2022)

-State Leader of the Opposition of Kedah (2020–2022)
+Leader of the Opposition of Kedah (2020–2022)

 On 20 July 2020, he was appointed as the new State Leader of the Opposition of Kedah to take over Muhammad Sanusi Md Nor who was swept into power as the new Menteri Besar two months before on 17 May 2020 and after PH also returned to the opposition.
-On 31 October 2022 following his removal from AMANAH, the component party of PH opposition coalition, a day prior on 30 October 2022, he became an independent Kedah MLA, disqualifying him from holding the position, he was replaced with Johari Abdul, the Gurun MLA from another component party of PH, the People's Justice Party (PKR).
+On 31 October 2022 following his removal from AMANAH, the component party of PH opposition coalition, a day prior on 30 October 2022, he became an independent Kedah MLA, disqualifying him from holding the position, he was replaced with Johari Abdul, the Gurun MLA from another component party of PH, the PKR.

+Member of the People's Justice Party (since 2023)

+After his removal from AMANAH, Phahrolrazi responded on 1 December 2022 that he would rejoin PH by joining another component party of PH, he however did not immediately clarify on which party to join but it was widely believed to be PKR.
+He also unveiled that there were more than 200 AMANAH members that would leave the party and follow his suit.
+On 13 March 2023, Speaker of the Kedah State Legislative Assembly Juhari Bulat clarified it and confirmed that Phahrolrazi had joined PKR.